 It is difficult to achieve high plasma levels with Buffered Ascorbic Acid such as Sodium Ascorbate.
 Pure crystalline Ascorbic Acid powder is best – mix it in a sweet juice to disguise the taste.

 Start out taking 1 teaspoon of ascorbic acid morning and evening, then add 1 teaspoon at midday.
 The next step is adding 1 teaspoon mid-morning and mid-afternoon.
 You are aiming to absorb as much Ascorbic Acid as possible before the bowel starts to loosen.

 Bowel Tolerance means “loose stool”.
-It does not mean diarrhea.
+It does not mean diarrhoea.

-If the bowel becomes too loose for comfort you can increase frequency and reduce the amount until the bowel settles down.
+If the bowel becomes too loose for comfort its time to reduce the amount and carefully increase dose frequency until the bowel settles down.
 Then gently increase the amount of the dose again.
 For example have ½ teaspoon every hour or two, when tolerated increase the amount each dose.

 Long Term Maintenance

 It’s worth knowing what your bowel tolerance actually is.
-You’ll gain insight into the benefit of ascorbic acid plus have the experience to use this marvelous compound as a powerful therapy.
+You’ll gain insight into the benefit of ascorbic acid plus have the experience to use this marvellous compound as a powerful therapy.

-An interesting part of this experience is learning how much ascorbic acid your body can actually soak up.
-When unwell its easy to soak up 30 grams in a day.
+An interesting part of this experience is learning how much ascorbic acid your body can actually use.
+When very unwell it can be easy to soak up 30 grams in a day.

-If staying at bowel tolerance becomes hard work simply drop back to a daily baseline of 5 to 10 grams in divided doses.
+When the task of staying at bowel tolerance has finished helping resolve your health challenge its time to reduce the dose back to daily maintenance – a baseline of 5 to 10 grams in divided doses.
 For children the baseline is about 1 gram daily for each year of age.